philbasford/adv_networking_demos/README.md

 # Welcome to Advance Networking Demos!

 The following demos are based on the https://acloudguru.com/course/aws-certified-advanced-networking-specialty-2 @ 22 June 2021.
-I have VPN and Transit GW demos and I have redone them in CDK.
+I taken VPN and Transit GW demos and I have redone them in CDK.

 ## Why
 I did this during the course to get more into depths of the CDK and to help build a better understanding of the examples.
 So I wanted to share it.